Initial Consultation Intake Form

 Yes.
 The initial consultation is subject to attorney-client privilege even if the prospective client does not retain Kay Family Law PLLC in any capacity.

 Some attorneys offer free initial consultations.
 Kay Family Law PLLC does not.
 Individual circumstances and details are often overlooked in brief free family law consultations.
-Kay Family Law PLLC’s philosophy is to provide through and specially tailored information and recommendations that cannot be given through brief free consultations that other attorneys offer.
+Kay Family Law PLLC’s philosophy is to provide thorough and specially tailored information and recommendations that cannot be given through brief free consultations that other attorneys offer.

 The initial consultation fee is a non-refundable flat fee.
 The cost is based on whether up to 60 minutes or up to 30 minutes have been reserved.